-30 Creative Hackathon Ideas that Push Innovation
+30 Creative Hackathon Ideas that Push Innovation in 2020

 2018 was a golden year for hackathons following a spike of 140% in 2017 and there will be many more to come.
 Standard hackathons follow the routine I mentioned earlier, but there are new ways of doing things.

 If great minds think alike then hackathons are a great way of putting them in the same room, giving them snacks and leaving them together to create magic.
 Hackathon ideas are the center of innovation, they are responsive to change and find solutions to problems twice their size.
 Our creative hackathon ideas promise twice the excitement and we’ve got 30 of them!